How to Pass Your FMCSA Safety Audit: The Complete 2025 Guide for Motor Carriers

 Passing Your Audit

-If you pass, you'll receive written notification and continue in the monitoring program for the remainder of your 18-month period.
-During this time, you'll still be subject to enhanced scrutiny, but successful completion leads to permanent operating authority and removal from new entrant status.
+If you pass, you'll receive written notification and continue in the safety program for the remainder of your 18-month period.

 Failing Your Audit